GANKIMA97/Unit-Converter/README.md

 # Unit-Converter
-This project is a miles-to-kilometers unit converter built with HTML, CSS, and JavaScript.
-It allows users to quickly and accurately convert distances from miles to kilometers, demonstrating how JavaScript can be used to make websites interactive and user-friendly.
+This project is a miles-to-kilometers and kilometers-to-miles unit converter built with HTML, CSS, and JavaScript.
+It allows users to quickly and accurately convert distances from miles to kilometers, demonstrating how JavaScript can make websites interactive and user-friendly.
 The project was developed as part of my learning journey on Mimo to practice DOM manipulation and handling user input.
 # Features
 • Convert miles to kilometers instantly
 <br>